chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ### Pre-Requisites

-In order to install CCM, it is assumed that the following applications/software are installed, either as a single server installation, or spread over multiple servers.
+In order to install CCM, it is assumed that the following applications/software are installed on all servers that will be used with CCM.

-1. SQL Server Instance, with administrator access for initial database provision (chocolatey-management-database)
-1. Internet Information Services (chocolatey-management-web)
-1. At least .Net Framework 4.6.1 (chocolatey-management-database, chocolatey-management-service, chocolatey-management-web)
+* At least .Net Framework 4.6.1

 ### FQDN Usage